 Great Falls College Montana State University

-- The teacher population of 130 teachers has grown by 58% over five years.
+The teacher population of 130 teachers has stayed relatively flat over five years.

 |Great Falls College Montana State University||(MT) Community College Avg.|

 |Carnegie Classification||Associate's Colleges: Mixed Transfer/Vocational & Technical-Mixed Traditional/Nontraditional||Associate's Colleges: Mixed Transfer/Vocational & Technical-High Nontraditional|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Total ExtracurricularsTotal Extra-curric.||4 extracurriculars|

 Associated Students of GFC MSU (Student Government), Food Pantry / Community Garden, Phi Theta Kappa